Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 d. have tried to verdict as lead counsel or co-counsel for the defense or the prosecution at least three (3) trials of any grade of felony (whether adult or juvenile case).
 At least two (2) of these trials must be jury trials (whether adult or juvenile case).

-2. Third Degree and State Jail felonies.
+2. Third Degree and State Jail Felonies.
 (This category includes enhanced State Jail felonies.):

 a. be a member in good standing of the State Bar of Texas;